 Board of Directors

-Bill Gray, president and chairman on the board
+David Sibbald, president & chairman of the board

 Dave is a respected leader in the agriculture industry with a strong background in governance and strategic management.
 He is a fifth generation rancher and partner of SSS Red Angus, an internationally known seed stock producer.
 Dave is also president and partner at Triple S Cattle Co.
 Ltd. He has a strong understanding of agricultural business issues and has judged several Canadian national cattle shows along with numerous 4-H shows in British Columbia, Alberta and Saskatchewan.
 Dave is a current board member of the Canadian Angus Association.
 Dave became a Stampede volunteer in 1990 and was elected to the board in 2009.

 Dana Peers, first vice-chairman